mt-empty/shortcut-c-client/Readme.md

 # Shortcut

-A command line client for [shortcut-pages](), written in C.
+A command line client for [shortcut-pages](https://github.com/mt-empty/shortcut-pages), written in C.

 ![](/shortcut.gif)

 ## Installing
-**Note**, I'm fairly new to Linux, this tool is in it's early stages, contribution is greatly appreciated.
+**Note**, I'm fairly new to Linux, this tool is in it's early stages, any contribution is greatly appreciated.

 Install from source:
 ```